ansys/pyprimemesh/README.md

 ## Overview

-PyPrime provides a python client to Ansys Prime Server.
+PyPrimeMesh provides a python client to Ansys Prime Server.
 Ansys Prime Server delivers core Ansys meshing technology.

 ## Documentation and Issues

-For information on PyPrime see the latest [documentation]( https://dev.prime.docs.pyansys.com)
+For information on PyPrimeMesh see the latest [documentation]( https://dev.prime.docs.pyansys.com)

-If you have questions about PyPrime please post them to the [Discussion]( https://github.com/pyansys/pyprime/discussions) page.
-If you have problems using PyPrime or want to request new features, please file an issue on our [Issues]( https://github.com/pyansys/pyprime/issues) page.
+If you have questions about PyPrimeMesh please post them to the [Discussion]( https://github.com/pyansys/pyprime/discussions) page.
+If you have problems using PyPrimeMesh or want to request new features, please file an issue on our [Issues]( https://github.com/pyansys/pyprime/issues) page.
 For assistance, reach out to the PyAnsys Support team at [pyansys.support@ansys.com](mailto:pyansys.support@ansys.com).